1ucasvb/pokey2midi/README.md

 # pokey2midi
-POKEY2MIDI is a tool to convert POKEY register dumps from Atari SAP files into MIDI music files.
+POKEY2MIDI is a tool (using Python 3) to convert POKEY register dumps from Atari SAP files into MIDI music files.

 POKEY register dumps can be created from Atari SAP files by using `asapscan`, available on the ASAP project (http://asap.sourceforge.net).